soundpress/RulesOfNYC/docs/c38/index.rst

 *§ 3-08 Conduct and Clean Boating.* ::

-(a)  No person shall urinate or defecate into the water or along the docks and walkways of the facility.
-No person shall use a toilet in the facility which discharges into the water without marine sanitation devices approved by the New York State Department of Environmental Conservation.
+(a) No person shall urinate or defecate into the water or along the docks and walkways of a Marina.
+No person shall use a toilet which discharges into the water without marine sanitation devices approved by the New York State Department of Environmental Conservation.

 (b) Composting toilet systems are not permitted.

-(c) All vessels with waste holding tanks must discharge waste through the pump out station or by other methods approved by the New York State Department of Environmental Conservation.
+(c) All Vessels with waste holding tanks must discharge waste through the pump out station or by other methods approved by the New York State Department of Environmental Conservation.

 (d) No person shall discharge into the water or on the docks and walkways any oil, spirits, drift, debris, inflammable liquids, rubbish or refuse.

-(e) No person shall bring or park a motor vehicle on the promenade or docks without the prior written approval of the dockmaster.
+(e) No person shall bring or park a motor vehicle on the promenade or docks without the prior written approval of the Dockmaster.

-(f) No person shall make or cause or allow to be made unreasonable noise in the facility so as to cause public inconvenience, annoyance, or harm.
+(f) No person shall make or cause or allow to be made unreasonable noise so as to cause public inconvenience, annoyance, or harm.
 Unreasonable noise means any excessive or unusually loud sound that disturbs the peace, comfort, or repose of a reasonable person of normal sensitivity or injures or endangers the health or safety of a reasonable person of normal sensitivity.
-The dockmaster may restrict the outdoor use of radios, record players, compact disc players, television receivers, tape recorders, digital music players and other sound reproduction devices after 10 p.m.
+The Dockmaster may restrict the outdoor use of radios, record players, compact disc players, television receivers, tape recorders, digital music players and other sound reproduction devices after 10 p.m.
 Sunday through Thursday and after midnight on Friday and Saturday.

-(g) Garbage shall be placed in plastic bags and deposited in designated receptacles.
+(g) Garbage must be placed in plastic bags and deposited in designated receptacles.

-(h) No person shall make an open flame or operate a barbecue grill in the facility, on the docks or walkways or on any vessel.
+(h) No person shall make an open flame or operate a barbecue grill in a Marina, on the docks or walkways or on any Vessel.

 (i) No person shall store or use any machinery or equipment for welding or burning where such storage or use is prohibited by the fire code or other law or rule.